TULiberalArts/Feinstein-Center-for-American-Jewish-History/pages/advisory-committee-members.md

 ___

+**Dan Blacksberg**
+From the landmark experimental music venue Roulette to the Krakow Jewish Culture Festival, Philadelphia-native Dan Blacksberg has created a singular musical voice as a trombonist, composer, and educator.
+Acknowledged as the foremost practitioner of klezmer trombone in its traditional and modern forms and a respected voice in experimental music, Dan is known for a formidable virtuosity and extreme versatility.
+It is not unusual to see Dan switch back and forth from traditional klezmer, straight ahead jazz, experimental new music, heavy metal, or even country on his trombone in the course of a few days of performing.

+Dan is in high demand as a teacher at many of the leading klezmer festivals such as Klezkamp, Klezkanada, and Yiddish Summer Weimar.
+He has given workshops and master classes at the University of Pennsylvania, Temple University, Yale, and the University of Virginia, where he an artist in residence.
+He is currently the Klezmer musician in Residence at Kol Tzedek Synagogue in West Philadelphia.
+Awarded a Pew Fellowship in the Arts in 2012, he has received grants from the American Composers Forum Philadelphia Chapter and was a 2014 composer fellow at the UCross Foundation.

+___

 **Rabbi Yosef Goldman**
 Yosef is Assistant Rabbi at [Temple BZBI](http://www.bzbi.org/) in Center City.
 He is a spiritual community builder, educator, prayer leader and musician.
 Yosef is passionate about creating a range of opportunities for engagement in Jewish community that speak to the many ways that people identify as Jews- be they ethnic, religious or cultural.
 He has an eclectic background and spiritual path.
 Raised Orthodox, in a mixed Ashkenazi/Arab Jewish family, he has since studied, taught and created sacred prayer space in communities throughout the Jewish denominational spectrum, including B’nai Jeshurun, The Carlebach Shul and Romemu in New York City.
 Yosef was ordained in 2013 at the Jewish Theological Seminary with a concentration in pastoral care and counseling, and earned a Masters in Sacred Music from the H.L.
 Miller Cantorial School.
 He performs as a singer with Middle Eastern Jewish music collective the Epichorus.
 Yosef lives in West Mount Airy with his wife, Rabbi Annie Lewis.